ludesdeveloper/terraform_ansible_kubernetes_aws_cloud_provider/README.md

 ## **How We Can Do That?**

 1. We need to put **tags** in our **EC2**, it help kubernetes understand, that we deploy it on AWS.
 "Key: kubernetes.io/cluster/kubernetes, Value: owned"
-2. We need to add **IAM policy** to **EC2**, so that cluster could create load balancer and mount EBS volume on top of EC2.
+2. We need to add **IAM policy** to **EC2**, so that cluster could create load balancer and mount EBS volume.
 You can take a look all detail in terraform/kubernetes-cluster/modules/iam/main.tf
 3. We need to put **tags** in one of our **security group**, to let cluster create Load Balancer.
 "Key: kubernetes.io/cluster/kubernetes, Value: owned"

 ## **How to Use All of These?**